shmick/TV_Stuff/README.md

 ###### Usage: 'channel_report.sh --help' will display available options

-Other software and hardware in use:
+Other software and hardware in use
 -----------------------------------

 * [Apple Mac Mini](http://www.apple.com/ca/mac-mini/)